 - ABOUT US

-The goal of this partnership is to design a vessel to support the efforts of military operations on in-land waters by providing the combined advantages of power, speed, surprise, greater mobility, ease of deployment, and mission success.
+The goal of this partnership is to design a vessel to support the efforts of military operations on in-land waters by providing the combined advantages of power, speed, stealth, greater mobility, ease of deployment, and mission success.
 This new technology coupled with Swiftships’ Special Operations Craft will allow for brown water missions to be implemented effectively without any human endangerment.